 In December 2019, two Strengths, Weaknesses, Opportunities, and Threats (SWOT) workshops were conducted.
 The workshops include two groups: the Executive Team; and the Operations Committee.
-The Executive Committee included approximately 20 representatives, including both inside and outside responsibility, including park supervisors, interpretive rangers, administrative staff, and maintenance.
-Each group presented the top five findings for each SWOT topic to the larger group.
+The Executive Committee included approximately 20 representatives, including both inside and outside of the MCPRD.
+The